-We account for unit-based awards under the EPCO, Inc. 2006 TPP Long-Term Incentive Plan ("2006 LTIP") using SFAS No. 123(R), Share-Based Payment.
+We account for unit-based awards in accordance with SFAS No. 123(R), Share-Based Payment.
 SFAS 123(R) requires us to recognize compensation expense related to unit-based awards based on the fair value of the awards at grant date.
-The fair value of a unit-based award is estimated using the Black-Scholes option pricing model.
-Under SFAS 123(R), the fair value of an award is amortized to earnings on a straight-line basis over the requisite service or vesting period.
-We account for awards under our 1999 Phantom Unit Retention Plan, our 2000 Long Term Incentive Plan and our 2005 Phantom Unit Plan as liability awards under the provisions of SFAS 123(R).
+The fair value of restricted unit awards is based on the market price of the underlying Units on the date of grant.
+The fair value of other unit-based awards is estimated using the Black-Scholes option pricing model.
+Under SFAS 123(R), the fair value of a unit-based award is amortized to earnings on a straight-line basis over the requisite service or vesting period for unit-based awards.
+Compensation for liability awards is recognized over the requisite service or vesting period of an award based on the fair market value of the award remeasured at each reporting period.
+Liability awards will be settled in cash upon vesting.
 For a discussion of the EPCO, Inc. TPP Employee Unit Purchase Plan, see Note 13.

-1999 Phantom Unit Retention Plan
+1999 Plan

-Effective January 1, 1999, we adopted the Texas Eastern Products Pipeline Company, LLC 1999 Phantom Unit Retention Plan ("1999 Plan") to provide key employees with incentive awards whereby a participant is granted phantom units.
-These phantom units are automatically redeemed for cash based on the vested portion of the fair market value of the phantom units at stated redemption dates.
-The fair market value of each phantom unit is equal to the closing price of a TEPPCO Unit as reported on the NYSE on the redemption date.
-Each participant is also entitled to quarterly cash distributions equal to the product of the number of phantom units outstanding for the participant and the amount of the cash distribution that TEPPCO paid per Unit to its unitholders.
+The Texas Eastern Products Pipeline Company, LLC 1999 Phantom Unit Retention Plan ("1999 Plan") provides for the issuance of phantom unit awards as incentives to key employees.
+These liability awards are automatically redeemed for cash based on the vested portion of the fair market value of the phantom units at redemption dates in each award.
+The fair market value of each phantom unit award is equal to the closing price of a TEPPCO Unit on the NYSE on the redemption date.
+Each participant is required to redeem their phantom units as they vest.
+Each participant is also entitled to cash distributions equal to the product of the number of phantom units outstanding for the participant and the per Unit cash distribution that TEPPCO paid to its unitholders.

-We accrue compensation expense annually based upon the terms of the 1999 Plan.
-A total of 31,600 phantom units remain outstanding at June 30, 2007, of which 13,000 vest April 11, 2008, 13,000 vest April 11, 2009 and 5,600 vest January 1, 2010.
-At June 30, 2007, we had an accrued liability balance of \$1.0 million for compensation related to the 1999 Plan.
+A total of 31,600 phantom units were outstanding under the 1999 Plan at September 30, 2007.
+These awards vest as follows: 13,000 in April 2008; 13,000 in April 2009; and 5,600 in January 2010.
+At September 30, 2007, we had accrued liability balances of \$0.9 million, for compensation related to the 1999 Plan.